Biennial MCS-150 update vs on-demand update

 Biennial update - the every-two-years anchor

-The biennial update under §390.19(b)(2) is the regular cadence that keeps the carrier's registration current as a baseline.
-The schedule is fixed: the deadline month is determined by the next-to-last digit of the USDOT (mileage data year), and the year is determined by the last digit (odd or even calendar year).
+The biennial update under §390.19T(b)(2)–(3) is the regular cadence that keeps the carrier's registration current as a baseline.
+The schedule is fixed: the deadline month is determined by the last digit of the USDOT (1=January … 0=October), and the year is determined by the next-to-last digit (odd or even calendar year).
 Carriers should track their biennial deadline because missing it is the most common cause of USDOT deactivation in the FMCSA system.

-For carriers with no operational changes between biennial deadlines, the biennial filing is administratively simple — the carrier confirms existing data is still accurate, refreshes any mileage data, and submits.
-Most carriers can complete a biennial update in under 15 minutes through the FMCSA Portal.
+For carriers with no operational changes between biennial deadlines, the biennial filing is administratively simple - the carrier confirms existing data is still accurate, refreshes any mileage data, and submits.
+Most carriers can complete a biennial update in under 15 minutes through Motus (motus.dot.gov).
 SAFER reflects the updated record within 24-48 hours.

 On-demand update - the event-driven trigger

-On-demand updates under §390.19(b)(1) are required within 30 days of any change in the carrier's legal name, principal place of business, ownership, operations classification, or any other significant change to the carrier registration data.
+On-demand updates required by FMCSA registration guidance must be filed within 30 days of any change in the carrier's legal name, principal place of business, ownership, operations classification, or any other significant change to the carrier registration data.
 The 30-day window starts on the effective date of the change, not the date the carrier "remembers" to update.
 Common triggers: business address change, legal-name change, ownership change (sale, merger, reorganization), operations-classification change (private to for-hire, non-hazmat to hazmat), or fleet vehicle count change of any significance.

 How they interact